 and I will tell you who you are.

 -Johann Wolfgang von Goethe

-Then we find ourselves in even BETTER company.
+More of the good company, please.
+We begin to pay attention to how we feel, and then guess what?
+We find ourselves in even BETTER company.
 Because, yes, that’s how it works.

 The key is to keep company only with people who uplift you, whose presence calls forth your best.